thusiyuan/cooperative_scene_parsing/metadata/sunrgbd/Dataset/README.txt

-Put the clean data of SUNRGBD dataset
+Put the raw  data and preprocessed clean data of SUNRGBD dataset